Arpit1371/New-folder-2-/README.md

 # Static Site Generator Script
  run the Script.html file to generate 10 static web page using Bored api and a template given

+ the folder should be downloaded as it is or Image folder can be included in the same folder / as Images folder is required to render the images   Can run the Script.html file to generate required pages , i have set the explore Now - extension link to "#" could be changed later also . all the numbered files ( 1 to 10 ) are generated pages .

 Main Objectives: